TousledSmile/ionic-todo/README.md

 ```

-Then, to run it:
+Then, to run it on ios:

 ```bash
 $ ionic cordova platform add ios
 $ ionic cordova run ios
 ```

-or
+or on android:

 ```bash
 $ ionic cordova platform add android